zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.5.rst

   If the Kconfig option is set to ``y`` (current default), then the network interface name is used by the ``SO_BINDTODEVICE`` socket option.

+* On all STM32 ADC, it is no longer possible to read sensor channels (Vref, Vbat or temperature) using the ADC driver.
+The dedicated sensor driver should be used instead.
+This change is due to a limitation on STM32F4 where the channels for temperature and Vbat are identical, and the impossibility of determining what we want to measure using solely the ADC API.

 Recommended Changes
 *******************